Review and discuss a pull request

 The review phase of a pull request typically involves reviewers making comments and the author pushing additional changes and commenting in response, until the pull request is ultimately approved.
 The pull request author usually starts by adding colleagues as reviewers.
 Reviewers then leave comments–either on the entire pull request or on a specific part of the code changes–and then update their reviewer status to notify the author that they've completed their review.

-You can also create to-do lists that can act as a reminder to ensure that changes made to a pull request before merging are completed by creating a pull request task.
+You can also create reminders within a pull request to ensure suggestions are incorporated by creating a pull request task.

 Depending on the feedback provided by reviewers, the author may then update a pull request with new commits.
 This may be to clean up the code, resolve any outstanding tasks, or improve the quality of the code.
 They can also apply suggestions to quickly make code changes for minor issues like typos.